toni-navigation/toni_frontend/documentation/Test-Strategy.md

 - Assess the app's accessibility and usability for blind users.
 - Validate the integration with external APIs (Photon for Geocoding, Valhalla for Routing).

 Accessibility and the smooth calibration of steps are the most important quality attributes of our app.
-CalibrationNavigation is of course also important, but as the routing takes place via an external API (Valhalla), we only have limited influence on it.
+Navigation is of course also important, but as the routing takes place via an external API (Valhalla), we only have limited influence on it.
 ## Testing Types
 - Unit Testing: Testing all pure functions in the functions folder using Jest.
 - Integration Testing: Testing integration with external APIs for geocoding (Photon) and routing (Valhalla) using Jest.